Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 water sprinkler

-2. Test out an ultrasound animal repeller
+2. Test out an ultrasonic animal repeller

 bug deterrent